China's Nuclear Fuel Cycle

 In August 2012 a follow-on agreement among the parties (Candu Energy having taken over from AECL) focused on undertaking a detailed conceptual design of the Advanced Fuel Candu Reactor (AFCR), which is described as "a further evolution of the successful Candu 6 and Generation III Enhanced Candu 6 (EC6), optimized for use of recycled uranium and thorium fuel."
-At the completion of the agreement in 2014, the parties “expect to have the basis of a pre-project agreement for two AFCR units in China, including site allocation and the definition of the licensing basis."
+This was directed towards "a pre-project agreement for two AFCR units in China, including site allocation and the definition of the licensing basis."
+Initially the two Qinshan units will modified to become AFCRs, and beyond that the first AFCR new build project is envisaged by both parties.
+One AFCR can be fully fuelled by the recycled uranium from four LWRs’ used fuel.
+Hence deployment of AFCRs will greatly reduce the task of managing used fuel and disposing of high-level wastes, and will reduce China’s fresh uranium requirements.

 Phase one of the earlier AECL agreement was a joint feasibility study to examine the economic feasibility of utilizing thorium in the Qinshan Phase III PHWRs.
 (Geologically, China is better endowed with thorium than uranium.)
 This involved demonstration use of eight thorium oxide fuel pins in the middle of a Canflex fuel bundle with low-enriched uranium.